 LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
-Use a coherent range of knowledge and skills required for future employment in the football industry and/or to facilitate progression onto degree programmes FBMC 2001 2.
-Gather, interpret and apply through intervention the key concepts of the study of football management and coaching in selected practical situations FBMC 2003 + 2002 4.
-Assess the moral, ethical, environmental and legal issues that underpin the best practice in football management and coaching FMBC 2002
+Utilise a coherent range of knowledge and skills required for future employment in the football industry and/or to facilitate progression onto degree programmes FBMC 2007 2.
+Gather, interpret and apply, through intervention, the key concepts of the study of football business, management and coaching in selected practical situations FBMC 2008 2010 3.
+Analyse the moral, ethical, environmental and legal issues that underpin the best practice in football, business, management and coaching.
+FBMC 1008 2010 4.
+Construct logical argument to explain the main methods of enquiry in the subject and demonstrate the ability to use established techniques whilst undertaking critical analysis of information in order to propose solutions to problems FBMC 2008 2011